please call: +31 (0)50 367 71 97

 A document issued in your home country that needs to be used in another country must be “authenticated” or “legalized” before it is valid and recognized in that other country (e.g. the Netherlands).
 The proof of legalization is a stamp on the certificate.
-Further information about legalization can be found on the website of the Dutch Embassy or Consulate-General of your country of origin.
+Further information about legalization can be found on the website The Netherlands and You.

 There are two sorts of legalization: full legalization and Apostilles.
 The type of legalization varies from country to country.
 Please see the overview below for countries within the EU/EEA/Switzerland.